Physics Department | Center For Optical Technologies | Lehigh University

 If you are on a Mac (I can't really advise on other platforms), go get TeXShop and TeX Live.
 (The link takes you to a page where you will find what they call a "smaller distribution".
 You can just get this smaller distribution, unless you really want to do very very fancy things....

-One way to write scientific papers, used to publish in the American Physical Society journals, is RevTeX.
+One well accepted addition to LaTeX for writing scientific (physics) papers, used to publish in the American Physical Society journals, is RevTeX.
 However, if you download the stuff above, then it should already contain the latest version of RevTeX.

-Example: Download the write-up that I prepared to describe the first case study.
+Example: Download the write-up that I prepared to describe one of the case studies.
 The LaTeX/RevTeX file is DispersionFitting.tex.
 This file uses a figure, which is the pdf file IndexDataPlot.pdf.
 Once you are ready with your LaTeX software, then put these two files in a new directory, open up DispersionFitting.tex, and run LaTeX on it.

-Apart from describing the first case study, it also shows off everything you need to know in order to understand and use LaTeX.
-Look at how things are done in this write-up, and copy them when you do your own work.
+Apart from describing one of the case studies, it also shows off everything you need to know in order to understand and use LaTeX.
+Look at how things are done in DispersionFitting.tex, and copy them when you do your own work.

 About Curve Fitting

-Apart form standard literature that you can look for using the various literature search services, one good way to jump right in is to have a look at the handbooks of fitting software.
-These tend to have the advantage of being very praxis oriented.
-If it is possible to skip over the technical stuff relating to software and user interfaces that is often present in these manuals, the rest gives a good insight on the main problems.
+Apart form standard literature that you can findusing the various literature search services, one good way to jump right in is to have a look at the handbooks of fitting software.
+These tend to have the advantage of being very practice oriented.
+If it is possible to skip over the technical stuff relating to software and user interfaces that is often present in these manuals, the rest often gives a good insight on the main problems.

 Here a few links to such handbooks: